2004 Atlantic hurricane season: Tropical Storm Otto

 A cold front and a strong upper-level trough interacted, resulting in the development of an extratropical low-pressure area on November 26.
 After losing frontal characteristics, the system transitioned into Subtropical Storm Otto at 12:00 UTC on November 29, while located about 1150 mi east-southeast of Bermuda.
 Initially, the storm moved northwestward due to a weakness in a subtropical ridge.
 Late on November 29, Otto attained its maximum sustained wind speed of 50 mph.
 Deep convection formed near the center and the storm began transitioning to a warm core system.

 The system was re-classified as Tropical Storm Otto at 12:00 UTC on November 30, although it is possible that Otto transitioned to a fully tropical cyclone one day earlier, on November 29.
 Although sea temperatures were relatively cold, Otto did not quickly weaken, because of low wind shear.
 On December 1, the storm curved southeastward and completed a cyclonic loop later that day.
 After wind shear began increasing, Otto started weakening and was downgraded to a tropical depression at 12:00 UTC on December 2.
 At that, Otto reached its minimum barometric pressure of 995 mbar.
 Early on December 3, the storm degenerated into a remnant low while located about 920 mi southeast of Bermuda.
-Otto was the first tropical cyclone to form in the month of November since Olga of 2001.